-Shadia’s research interests include ethnography, oral traditions, intangible cultural heritage, traditional knowledge and local communities.
-Her doctoral dissertion investigates attachment to abandoned heritage, using ethnographic research methods.
-Her PhD was published by Archaeopress, Oxford, in February 2013.
+Shadia’s research interests include ethnography, oral traditions, intangible cultural heritage, traditional knowledge, and local communities.
+Her doctoral dissertation investigated attachment to abandoned heritage, using ethnographic research methods, published by Archaeopress, Oxford, in February 2013.

-In addition to her roles at the University of Cambridge, Dr Taha is a Research Fellow at the School of Global Studies, Department of Anthropology and International Development, University of Sussex.
+In addition to her role at the University of Cambridge, she is a consultant for the ‘Rising from the Depths’ East Pemba Maritime Heritage Project and a Research Fellow at the School of Global Studies, Department of Anthropology and International Development, University of Sussex.

 She holds the following positions:

-- Associate The Indian Ocean World Centre 2015-present
+- Research Associate at the Indian Ocean World Centre

 - Member of (SARS) Sudan Archaeological Research Society, British Museum